metablaster/WindowsFirewallRuleset/docs/MonitoringFirewall.md

 - To grant permissions for your account and firewall service run `Scripts\Grant-Logs.ps1 YOUR_USERNAME`\
 Permission is valid until system reboot, any firewall setting change or manual permission removal.
 - In VSCode open individual firewall log file under `Logs\Firewall` node
-- To filter log contents open command palette `CTRL + SHIT + P`, type "Filter line by Config File" and press enter.
+- To filter log contents open command palette `CTRL + SHIFT + P`, type "Filter line by Config File" and press enter.
 - This action will create additional (filtered) log file in same directory called `FILENAME.filterline.log`
 - Config file is located inside `.vscode\filterline.json` and supports regex to fine tune your filter.